FUSEEProjectTeam/Fusee/PROJECT STRUCTURE.md

  - No debug/release mismatches with common output directories.
  - Automatic project dependencies/build order management.

-Since _Imp-Libs_ must *not* be referenced directly by _Log-Libs_ but often _Log-Libs_ use functionality implemented in _Imp-Libs_, solutions must explicitely define dependencies that are injected at run-time.
+All FUSEE projects build their assembly output to a common place below the "_[FuseeRoot]_/bin" directory.
+Make sure that FUSEE projects referencing other FUSEE projects have the `Copy Local` flag set to **false** (in the Properties window for that reference).
+Otherwise multithreaded rebuilding the solution will be messed up: Projects clean up their dependencies while other projects build at the same time and need a referenced assembly that was just deleted by the cleaning thread.

-Visual Studion cannot keep track of dependencies resulting from injection.
+Make sure to ***not*** have _Log-Libs_ directly reference _Imp-Libs_.
+Obviously, _Log-Libs_ use functionality implemented in _Imp-Libs_ but these dependcies are injected at run-time (look for the `InjectMe` attribute in FUSEE code).
+Make sure that FUSEE solutions explicitely define injected dependencies since Visual Studion cannot keep track of dependencies resulting from run-time injection.